 If you can’t get a job right out of school, your best bet may be to go back and further your education.
-Entry level positions are generally targeted towards people without advanced degrees, so if you go back and get a master’s degree, it may let you skip those types of positions and begin interviewing for professional and managerial positions where the employer will be less likely to look down on your lack of experience since you have an advanced degree to show for your efforts.
-The recent explosion of online learning can even help you earn an online master degree while working a basic job or interning.
-Online degrees, especially the advanced degrees, are a great way to get the most out of your education while not having to put your life on hold.
+Entry-level positions are generally targeted towards people without advanced degrees, so if you go back and get a master’s degree, it may let you skip those types of positions and begin interviewing for professional and managerial positions where the employer will be less likely to look down on your lack of experience since you have an advanced degree to show for your efforts.
+The recent explosion of online learning can even help you earn an online master’s degree while working a basic job or interning.
+Online degrees, especially advanced degrees, are a great way to get the most out of your education while not having to put your life on hold.

 As you make your way out into the professional world, there’s no reason to let a lack of experience hold you back from landing the job of your dreams.
-Even if companies are asking for experience that you may not think you have, they may be more than willing to consider your schooling as experience if you can nail the interview.
+Even if companies are asking for the experience that you may not think you have, they may be more than willing to consider your schooling as experience if you can nail the interview.
 Even if you can’t seem to get your foot in the door, with a little extra effort and a little extra schooling you’ll be able to blow away hiring managers in no time.

 Related: 7 Reasons Employers Will Hire You.